 Discounted entrance tickets upon presentation of ID for students, apprentices, senior citizens over the age of 65, teachers and Cézam card holders.

 - people with disabilities and the person accompanying them,

 - tourism sector employees upon presentation of a valid card,

 - press card, Icom card, or valid Ministry of Culture card holders,

-- Museum Pass holders, entitled to unlimited access during one year from date of purchase.
+- Museum Pass holders, entitled to unlimited access during the season.

 Phone : 04 74 51 32 42

 Fax : 04 74 51 30 93